The overall rating of a review is different from a simple average of all individual ratings.

-Most mini pills only give you a 2-3 hour window before it’s classed as a missed pill however Cerazette gives you a 12 hour window, which is great if you’re like me and keep forgetting to take the pill on time.Additional contraceptive methods such as a condom should be used for the first 7 days when starting to take Cerazette.
+Most mini pills only give you a 2-3 hour window before it’s classed as a missed pill however Cerazette gives you a 12 hour window, which is great if you’re like me and keep forgetting to take the pill on time.

 The family planning organisation advice that if you have missed that 12 hour window then you are not protected.
 Therefore they suggest that you continue normal pill taking, but use another method (i.e., condoms) for the next two days.
 However others recommend the use of another method for seven days.

 So that’s up to you really as to whether you are going to use another method for 2 or 7 days.
 Given that Cerazette has a 12 hour window I never had this problem as I didn’t miss a pill (most unlike me).

-Really this is one that people should know to so they know what does and doesn’t stop the effectiveness of Cerazette.The effectiveness of Cerazette is NOT effected by broad spectrum anti biotics.
+Really this is one that people should know to so they know what does and doesn’t stop the effectiveness of Cerazette.

 There are medications that MAY reduce the blood levels of Cerazette, making it less effective at preventing pregnancy.
 So these drugs are Anti-epileptic medication, barbiturates, ritonauir, griseofulvin, St John’s Wort, rifampicin and rifabutin.

 Surgery, when you are being booked into for elective surgery especially an operation to your legs or one that will require long periods of immobility post operatively you should let a health care professional know that you are taking Cerazette as they may require you to stop taking it weeks before the operation.
 (This is due to the increased risk of DVT’s).